-Marta Friedländer’s escape route turned out to be a scheme to make money off a group of refugees by putting them to work in a factory in Belfast—in her case nominally as a handicraft teacher but in reality also as a secretary, cook and dish washer—and all this without pay.
+Marta Friedländer’s escape route turned out to be a scheme to make money off a group of refugees by putting them to work in a factory in Belfast—in her case nominally as a handicraft teacher but in reality also as a secretary, cook, and dish washer—and all this without pay.
 The refugees lived in very unsanitary conditions, always under the threat that they would be sent back.
 After teaching herself English by reading a romance novel many times over, she eventually went to the authorities with her case and found help.
 The factory in which the refugees were put to work was taken under governmental supervision.
 Marta Friedländer proved to be very talented in handicrafts and designed a very successful outfit.
-To ensure supplies for the great demand, the factory had to employ between eighty to one hundred people.
+To ensure supplies for the great demand, the factory had to employ between 80 and 100 people.
 The success was beyond her wildest dreams.

 In 1944 Friedländer married a Jewish farmer of Russian origin named Garelik.
 After her husband’s early death she moved to Charlotte, Virginia, close to some of his relatives.
 Here she spent the many last years of her life, in a circle of close friends, still alert and deeply interested in cultural activities.

 She died in Charlotte in 1996, mourned by many friends and by the Jewish community.